mharris382/mharris382.github.io/_portfolio/dreamwalker.md

 I always strive to minimize the number of level designer steps, so automatically the grab will work on any valid collision surface.
 However, I did add the `"No Grab"` tag which can be added to *either* an actor or a specific component and it will prevent ledge grabbing on those objects.

 Getting the climbing to feel *just* right took a few iterations.
 Eventually, adding animation combined with scripted movement allowed for the grab to feel intense, but also fully response.
-Grabbing dynamic platforms was a slightly trickier.
+Grabbing dynamic platforms was slightly trickier.
 I tried a few techniques to accomplish this, but the most successful was to attach dummy actors to the grabbed components.
 This allowed the grab to react to any kind of platform transformation.
-Some objects are not grabbable, or have states where a grab is not valid, so to I used the "No Grab" tag to indicate platforms that could not be grabbed.
+Some objects are not grabbable, or have states where a grab is not valid, so to I used the `"No Grab"` tag to indicate platforms that could not be grabbed.
 If this tag is added during a ledge grab or ledge climb, the grab will be terminated.

 [TODO: show gif on moving platform, scaling platform, rotating platform]: #

 ## Player Position Resets & Fall Height
 I recently added a long fall system into the game which triggers a player reset if the player falls from a tall enough height.
 A nice feature about this system is the way it determines where to reset the player.
 The reset position system works by tracking the player's current location on the ground and recording the last valid ground location.
 Actor tags are used to mark certain platforms as "No Save", meaning the reset system will not count that platform as a valid reset.
-This allows designers to force player to complete challenges without making a mistake, and will ensure they are sent back to the start if the player triggers a reset.
+This allows designers to the force player to complete challenges without making a mistake, and will ensure they are sent back to the start if the player triggers a reset.
 This system also doubles as the player reload position used by the save/load system.
-All dynamic platform blueprints are already marked with the "No Save" tag, meaning that no or little designer setup is needed to create a particular challenge.
+All dynamic platform blueprints are already marked with the "No Save" tag, meaning that little or no designer setup is needed to create a particular challenge.

 {% include figure popup=false image_path="/assets/images/dreamwalker/Fall_Height_Gif.gif" alt="Player falling and resetting" %}

 ### Fall Height System
 The fall height system works by tracking the player's z position in the air (relative to the direction of gravity).
 Tracking the heighest point of the fall, the system can then determine how long the fall is in terms of height.
-To compensate for any dynamic elements such as low gravity or the bounce mushroom, the system sets justs resets the heighest point of the fall to the player's current position.
+To compensate for any dynamic elements such as low gravity or a bounce mushroom, the system sets the heighest point of the fall to the player's current position.

 {% include figure-modal.html src="/assets/images/dreamwalker/fall-blueprint.png" caption="Blueprint for resetting the player's position after a long fall" %}